wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Candice... a word in my office please!

+- Gideon and Candice leave stage-left
 - The lights dim, the sounds of the storm start to be heard

+**_Hildegaard_** : Norman... stop your vitchcraft viz ze lights.

+**_Norman_** : It's not me.
+I think it must be the storm.

+**_Hildegaard_** : Mmm.
+Vell, it is time for choir practice.
+Positions everyone.

+- The ghosts arrange themselves into the Bohemian Rhapsody "diamond"

 - Ghosts do Bohemian Rhapsody with torches lighting up their faces
 - Offstage there is a flash and a thunderclap, followed by a sizzling noise
 - Diane returns, her face slightly sooty and her hair huge and frizzy

 **_Diane_** : Ooooh, it's shocking out there.
 Literally...
 I've just been hit by lightning, I feel a bit funny.
 Oh hello, have you just arrived?